 Activities for teachers in other subjects/fields

-We would love to collect lesson plans designed for different subject areas.
+We also feature lesson plans designed for different subject areas.
 For example, a one-hour lesson plan for teaching code in a geometry class.
 Or a mad-lib exercise for English class.
 Or a creative quiz-creation activity for history class.
 These can help recruit teachers in other subject areas to guide an Hour of Code activity that is unique to their field, while demonstrating how CS can influence and enhance many different subject areas.

 For students with special needs

 The goal of an Hour of Code is to give beginners an accessible first taste of computer science or programming.
 The tone should be that:

-The activities should teach a computer science concept such as how the Internet works, loops, conditionals, or encryption.
+The activities should teach a computer science concept such as loops, conditionals, encryption, or how the Internet works.
 An activity can also teach about how computer science connects to real world occupations, events, or history.
 For example, teaching UX design to make apps that are meaningful for an audience or cause.
 We discourage activities that focus on the syntax of programming rather than the concepts.
-For example, we will list, but not highlight activities that teach HTML.
+For example, we will list, but not highlight, activities that teach HTML.
 Similarly, we discourage block programming lessons that focus on setting/changing configuration options rather than learning how to model an algorithm or process.